 This project combined quantitative and qualitative research methodologies to examine the participation of European migrants from the A8 countries in local civil society.
 Fieldwork took place in three localities across Wales; one urban, one rural and one semi-rural.

 The project employed a mixed-methods approach.
 The research was conducted in two stages.
 The team will conduct 80 hour long interviews.
 This research focused on: Welshpool (semi-rural), Pwllheli (coastal), The Black Mountains – consisting of the wards of Bronllys, Bwlch, Crickhowell, Glasbury, Gwernyfed, Hay, Llangattock, Llangors, Llangynidr, and Talgarth in Powys – (rural), and Llanelli (urban).

-The first stage is centred on statistical analysis of Census data, from 1951 onwards, which entails examining the evolving demographic profiles of the different areas following in-migration from other parts of the UK and more recently from outside the UK, especially from Central and Eastern Europe after EU enlargement in 2004.
+The first stage was centred on statistical analysis of Census data, from 1951 onwards, which entails examining the evolving demographic profiles of the different areas following in-migration from other parts of the UK and more recently from outside the UK, especially from Central and Eastern Europe after EU enlargement in 2004.